 WMPG is a community radio station broadcasting from Portland, Maine.
 It is located on Bedford Street at the University of Southern Maine Portland Campus.
 It is affiliated with the college, and a mix of USM students and volunteers from the greater Portland community produce all the music and local public affairs programs.
 It broadcasts 4.5 kilowatts on 90.9 (licensed to Gorham, where the main campus of USM is located) and can be heard as far north as Augusta, Maine and west into New Hampshire.
-It broadcasts streaming online 24/7 and the programming guide and contact info is available at their website along with a large number of archived programs.
+WMPG broadcasts online 24/7 and has a number of podcasts and archived programs.

 Forty-four years ago Howard Allen was attending USM, then known as UMPG, and was instrumental in creating WMPG!
 In an interview with WMPG Program Director, Jessica Lockhart back in 2014, Howard explains how WMPG went from the rebel pirate radio station broadcasting with a Mr. Microphone, a converted washing machine (for a control board) and a turntable (which allowed him to stack records so he could go to class), to the national award winning community radio station supported and celebrated by many in the Southern Maine area.
 Click here to listen to the Howard Allen interview